shuaibiyy/awesome-tf/README.md

 - [Shisho](https://github.com/flatt-security/shisho) - Lightweight static analyzer for Terraform.
 - [Styra Declarative Authorization Service (DAS)](https://www.styra.com/terraform-cloud-config-management-with-styra-das-and-open-policy-agent) - Provides a managed [Open Policy Agent (OPA)](https://www.openpolicyagent.org) platform for Application and Infrastructure use cases, including Terraform, Terraform Cloud, and Kubernetes.
 Enforce policy guardrails during development, in CI/CD pipelines, and at deploy time.
 Styra DAS Free provides multiple systems and users, policy impact analysis, decision logging and replay, and access to Styra's Terraform policy library.
 - [tads-boilerplate](https://github.com/Thomvaill/tads-boilerplate) - The power of Ansible and Terraform + the simplicity of Docker Swarm = Infrastructure as Code and DevOps best practices.
-- [tau](https://github.com/avinor/tau) - Tau is a thin wrapper on top of terraform to manage multiple deployments, dependencies and secrets.
+- [tau](https://github.com/avinor/tau) - Tau is a thin wrapper on top of terraform to manage multiple deployments, dependencies, and secrets.
 - [terraboard](https://github.com/camptocamp/terraboard) - Web dashboard to inspect Terraform States.
 - [terraboot](https://github.com/MastodonC/terraboot) - DSL to generate a terraform configuration and run it.
 - [terracognita](https://github.com/cycloidio/terracognita) - Reads from existing Cloud Providers (reverse Terraform) and generates your infrastructure as code on Terraform configuration.